rolkra/rolkra.github.io/_posts/2024-04-01-explore-beer.md

 ### Setup

-If {explore} is not installed, install it from CRAN (you need explore 1.2.0 or higher)
+If {explore} is not installed, install it from CRAN

 ```R
 install.packages("explore")